Few things change slower than eating habits. When it comes to food, familiarity reigns supreme.

 Before the last Wild Fish & Wild Game Club Dinner, I wrote an article stating the only food you can't bring to a dinner is an impossible burger—a highly processed faux meat alternative.

-The stated purpose of this club is to living more deeply in the rhythm of the natural world—not more artificially.
+The stated purpose of this club is to live more deeply in the rhythm of the natural world—not more artificially.
 Real food is seasonal and identifiable by children.
 The modern obsession with trying to out-smart nature is what has gotten our industrial agriculture system to the precarious point it currently finds itself.

 “I am not content to merely be a spectator in nature.
 I feel compelled to play the part humans were born to play.
 Gathering acorns.
 Picking berries.
 Digging clams.
 Hunting birds.
 These are active pursuits that bring me closer to nature and make me deeply aware that we are all part of the natural world.” -Hank Shaw